-We have the pleasure to invite you to contribute to and to participate in the conference "Knowledge Acquisition and Management" and 2nd Workshop on “Artificial Intelligence for Knowledge Management” (KAM&AI4KM'14).
+We have the pleasure to invite you to contribute to and to participate in the conference "Knowledge Acquisition and Management".
 The predecessor of the KAM conference has been organized for the first time in 1992, as a venue for scientists and practitioners to address different aspects of usage of advanced information technologies in management, with focus on intelligent techniques and knowledge management.
 In 2003 the conference changed somewhat its focus and was organized for the first under its current name.
 Furthermore, the KAM conference became an international event, with participants from around the world.
 In 2012 we’ve joined to Federated Conference on Computer Science and Systems becoming one of the oldest event.

 The following group topics, concerning both theory and applications, will be included (unavoidably incomplete):

 - Knowledge discovery from databases and data warehouses

 - Methods and tools for knowledge acquisition